AvaloniaUI/Avalonia.Xaml.Behaviors/README.md

 XAML Behaviors is an easy-to-use means of adding common and reusable interactivity to your [Perspex](https://github.com/Perspex/Perspex) applications with minimal code.
 It is available for managed applications.
 Use of XAML Behaviors is governed by the MIT License.

 The XAML Behavrios for Perspex is port of [Windows UWP](https://github.com/Microsoft/XamlBehaviors) version made by Microsoft.

+## NuGet

+XamlBehaviors is delivered as a NuGet package.

+You can find the packages here: ([NuGet](https://www.nuget.org/packages/XamlBehaviors/) or by using nightly build feed:
+1) Add `https://www.myget.org/F/xamlbehaviors-nightly/api/v2` to your package sources
+2) Update your package using XamlBehaviors feed

+You can install the package like this:

+`Install-Package Perspex.Xaml.Behaviors -Pre`